wardle/hermes/README.md

 ##### Expanding ECL without search

+SNOMED CT provides the [Expression Constraint Language (ECL)](http://snomed.org/ecl) to declaratively define constraints for expressions. `hermes` provides support for the latest version of ECL.
 If you are simply expanding an ECL expression without search terms, you can use the `expand` endpoint.

 ```shell
 http -j '127.0.0.1:8080/v1/snomed/expand?ecl= <19829001 AND <301867009&includeHistoric=true'